-(c) extraordinary meetings.

-and they will be conducted in accordance with the Council Procedure Rules in Part 5 of this Constitution.
+- (c) extraordinary meetings. - (d) the annual budget meeting and they will be conducted in accordance with the Council Procedure Rules in Part 5 of this Constitution.

 4.4 Responsibility for functions

 The Council will maintain the information in Part 3 and 4 of this Constitution regarding responsibility for functions carried out by or on behalf of the Council.